-What is a Cycle Set and how do I get it?
+What is a Custom Set and how do I get it?

-When you shop THINX and THINX (BTWN), you can combine your purchase to receive our Cycle Set discount: buy 3 - 4 pairs and save 10%, buy 5 - 6 pairs and save 15%, buy 7+ pairs and save 20%.
+When you shop Thinx and Thinx (BTWN), you can combine your purchase to receive our Custom Set discount: buy 3 - 4 pairs and save 10%, buy 5 - 6 pairs and save 15%, Buy 7+ pairs from any brand and save 20%.
 This way, teens *and* moms (or aunties/big sisters/cousins) can period better and save $$$.
-FYI, Fresh Start Period Kits are not eligible for a Cycle Set discount.
+FYI, Fresh Start Period Kits are not eligible for a Custom Set discount.

 And if you want to learn more about how *periods* work, we’ve got a page for that, too.